Dubwise56/Dubs-Performance-Analyzer/README.md

 The ***sum*** of these added calls is considered the 'added' weight by the transpiler(s).
 This can not handle methods which throw exceptions.
 The added weight of a try-catch bracket for each profiler is not worth it.
 (As explained prior).

 This will also collate all transpilers on a given method, as there is only the IL after all the methods have been applied.
-Doing specialisation like, calculating the assembly an added method on is likely to be misleading, as one could insert a call to a vanilla method in a transpiler, which would lead the viewer to believe 'Core' transpiled its own method.
+Doing specialisation like, calculating the assembly an added method is implemented in is likely to be misleading, as one could insert a call to a vanilla method in a transpiler, which would lead the viewer to believe 'Core' transpiled its own method in.

 This does not handle all cases.
 Mods which add branching, or exception blocks via transpilers will not be profiled, and would likely given misleading results if an attempt was made.
 Similarly, mods which just add / swap a single instruction, or add a `mul` or `sub` opcode are very unlikely to add any overhead, so it is not worth profiling (You would be more likely to see overhead from the stopwatch, than the actual effect of the instruction).